dan-gill/OpSus_Vendor_Acct_Status/README.md

 ### OU.ShortTerm

-List the full path for the OU that uses a shorter valid period for user accounts.
+List the distinguishedName of the OU that uses a shorter valid period for user accounts.
 Users from the longer validity period will move here when they are aged out. \
 **Example:** `"OU=Vendor Support,OU=Users,OU=Contoso,DC=FABRIKAM,DC=COM"`

 ### OU.LongTerm

-List the full path for the OU that holds the longer valid period for user accounts. \
+List the distinguishedName of the the OU that holds the longer valid period for user accounts. \
 **Example:** `"OU=Vendor Project,OU=Users,OU=Contoso,DC=FABRIKAM,DC=COM"`

 ### ValidPeriodHours.ShortTerm